Skip to main content

 • Folding the arms across the chest

-Effective communication also requires nondirective and directive listening as well as directive action responses.
+Effective interviewing also requires nondirective and directive listening as well as directive action responses.

 • Silence is a skill requiring practice to be comfortable with.
 It is very nondirective, and if used appropriately, it can be very comforting for the patient.